 Musicians sometimes need to travel and tour frequently, and they might face inconsistent employment.
 Some might choose to teach private lessons or hold another job to supplement their performance income.

 Classical composers create original music, sometimes using computer software to transcribe their projects.
 They might complement their composition work by performing, teaching or conducting.
 While they can work with symphonies, art boards or theater organizations, some composers might also find work as music critics or composers for television and film.

 Composers often have a strong background in music theory, either through a degree program or advanced training in music.
 In a postsecondary degree program, they could study composition with a focus on a particular type of performance, such as voice, woodwinds or brass.
 They might take classes in composition, musical analysis and aural training.

-According to 2014-2024 projections from the U.S. Bureau of Labor Statistics, a 3% rise in employment was predicted for both musicians and singers, as well as music directors and composers.
-As of January 2016, Payscale.com reports a median salary of $37,889 for musicians and singers.
-In 2015, the BLS reported a median salary of $49,820 for music directors and composers.
+According to 2018-2028 projections from the U.S. Bureau of Labor Statistics, little to no growth in employment was predicted for musicians and singers, and a 1% increase in growth was predicted for music directors and composers.
+As of September 2019, Payscale.com reports a median salary of $43,000 for musicians and singers.
+In 2018, the BLS reported a median salary of $49,630 for music directors and composers.